-Who doesn't love an "Amme Tell Me" book?
-Bhakti Mathur's series of books are marvellously written and also so informative.
-They introduce the major Hindu festivals and figures to young readers, and are perfect for families wanting to share stories of Hinduism with their children or for educators looking for resource on the Hindu culture for their students.
+Who doesn't love an "Amma Tell Me" book?
+Bhakti Mathur's series of books are marvelously written and also so informative.
+They introduce the major Hindu festivals and figures to young readers and are perfect for families wanting to share stories of Hinduism with their children or for educators looking for resources on the Hindu culture for their students.

 Written in rhyme with vivid, captivating illustrations, this series brings Hindu mythology to its readers in a fun and non-preachy way.
-The Series has ten books on the festivals of Holi, Diwali, and on the Hindu gods Krishna, Hanuman and Ganesha.
+The Series has ten books on the festivals of Holi, and Diwali, and on the Hindu gods Krishna, Hanuman, and Ganesha.

 After a fight with his sister over Holi colors and toys, Dinku dreams that he’s a Holi superhero, fighting with Dina to save Dinopur’s toys.
 But, even though he wins, he discovers why forgiveness is important.

 We love this beautiful story that revolves around the Holi celebration.
 It is fun, unusual, and imaginative and the kids will have a blast reading it!

 The Jai Jais Festival series is an exciting new series from the Jai Jais to teach children of all diversities about the popular Hindu festivals of Holi and Diwali.
 They retell the ancient tales in a modern way for children to remember and understand why these festivals are celebrated all over the world.